-- Women's Seminar: A seminar for women taking CSE 142 or 143, our introductory programming courses, this seminar provides a supportive environment in which students begin to build community and learn more about our department and the field of computer science.
+- Women's Seminar: Designed for women taking CSE 142 or 143, our introductory programming courses, this seminar provides a supportive environment in which students begin to build community and learn more about our department and the field of computer science.

 - Recruiting Receptions: Twice a year we invite the top students in our introductory programming courses to learn about the department and go on tours with current majors.

 - UW CSE faculty participated in the design of the computer science curriculum for Ashesi University in Ghana.
 Ashesi University offers four-year bachelors degrees in computer science and business administration, based on a liberal arts core curriculum.
 The business administration curriculum was designed by faculty from the Haas School at Berkeley; the liberal arts core curriculum was designed by faculty from Swarthmore College.

 - Engineering Discovery Days: CSE participates extensively when the UW College of Engineering highlights many current research projects for the general public during Engineering Discovery Days each year.

 - Our Industry Affiliates Program fosters interaction with approximately 100 of the region's and nation's leading information technology firms.
 Our annual affiliates meeting features faculty presentations; a student demo and poster session; and two recruiting fairs to connect employers with our students - one geared toward startups, and one for established companies.

 - Our Colloquium Series and Distinguished Lecturer Series are open to the public, available live and on-demand on the Internet, and recorded for later broadcast on UWTV.